exercism/php/exercises/concept/lasagna/.meta/design.md

 - Recognize the PHP opening tag.
 - Recognize the class definition.
-- Recognize the predefined methods.
+- Recognize the predefined methods and their arguments.
-- Recognize hints in single-line comments.
+- Recognize the hints in single-line comments.
+- Recognize that functions can be defined in classes.
+- Recognize that functions defined in classes are called methods.
+- Recognize that classes are instantiated to use them.
 - Know that instructions end with `;` always.
 - Know what a variable is.
 - Know how to use a variable.
-- Know how to define a multi-line function.
+- Know how to define the body of a multi-line function.
-- Know that an argument passed to a function is accessed as a variable in the function.
+- Know that an argument passed to a function is accessed like a variable in the function.
-- Know how to return a value from a function (no implicit return).
+- Know how to return a value from a function (explicit return, no implicit return possible).
-- Know that functions can be defined in classes.
-- Know that functions defined in classes are called methods.
-- Know that classes are instantiated to use them.
 - Know how to call a method.
 - Know how to use `$this` in a method.
-- Know how to define an integer.
+- Know how to define an integer value.
-- Know how to define a string.
+- Know how to define a string literal.
-- Know how to use arithmetic operators on integers.
+- Know how to use `+` and `*` on integers.

 ## Out of scope